sphinx-doc/sphinx/doc/domains.rst

          Run a module as a script.

-   The directive will create a cross-reference target named after the *first* option, referencable by :role:`option` (in the example case, you'd use something like ``:option:`-m```).
+   The directive will create a cross-reference target named after the *first* option, referencable by :rst:role:`option` (in the example case, you'd use something like ``:option:`-m```).

-.. directive:: .. envvar:: name
+.. rst:directive:: .. envvar:: name

    Describes an environment variable that the documented code or program uses or defines.
-Referencable by :role:`envvar`.
+Referencable by :rst:role:`envvar`.

-.. directive:: .. program:: name
+.. rst:directive:: .. program:: name

-   Like :dir:`py:currentmodule`, this directive produces no output.
-Instead, it serves to notify Sphinx that all following :dir:`option` directives document options for the program called *name*.
+   Like :rst:dir:`py:currentmodule`, this directive produces no output.
+Instead, it serves to notify Sphinx that all following :rst:dir:`option` directives document options for the program called *name*.

-   If you use :dir:`program`, you have to qualify the references in your :role:`option` roles by the program name, so if you have the following situation ::
+   If you use :rst:dir:`program`, you have to qualify the references in your :rst:role:`option` roles by the program name, so if you have the following situation ::

       .. program:: rm